-We did this by building 6 separate programs, each focusing on a different aspect of their training program.
-Concentrating on areas such as cross-selling, inspiring customers and making them feel welcome, the app covered all aspects of the in-store customer experience.
+We did this by building 6 missions, each focusing on a core skill in delivering great customer experiences.
+Concentrating on areas such as cross-selling, inspiring customers, and making them feel welcome, the app covered all aspects of the in-store customer experience.

 Improve specific business metrics

-A company came to us with a specific goal; improve mystery shopper results across stores, as well as engaging employees.
+A company came to us with a specific goal; improve mystery shopper results across stores and engage employees.
 To achieve this, we combined their training practices with our gamification approach.